 In the last three years India has received Foreign Direct Investments worth US$175 billion.
 Government of India is committed and focussed to improving India’s ranking in ease of doing business.
 Through AIP, we aim to take forward the Make in India programme.
-I hope that by implementing this programme, we can highlight the latest developments in India in ease of doing business, facilitate initiatives by SMEs and enhance bilateral investment between the two countries.

 Since the launch of its first phase in September 2017, Access India Programme has selected 50 companies from all over UK in two cohorts.
 Now, with that continuity of Knowledge Partner, we will select minimum of 20 new companies in the second phase of Access India Programme.